hellokayas/hellokayas.github.io/_pages/about.md

 Recent News
 ------

-* July, 2022 - A New Dynamically Changing Attack on Review Fraud Systems and a Dynamically Changing Ensemble Defense: Best Paper Award at [DASC/PiCOM/CBDCom/CyberSciTech22](http://cyber-science.org/2022/cbdcom/)
+* September, 2022 - A New Dynamically Changing Attack on Review Fraud Systems and a Dynamically Changing Ensemble Defense: Best Paper Award at [DASC/PiCOM/CBDCom/CyberSciTech22](http://cyber-science.org/2022/cbdcom/)